rkargul/dotfiles/README.md

 $ git clone https://www.github.com/zoharcochavi/dotfiles "$HOME"/.dotfiles
 ```

-If you want to only use you own dot- and config files, you can do the following (assuming you've cloned into `$HOME/.dotfiles`).
+If you want to only use your own dot- and config files, you can do the following (assuming you've cloned into `$HOME/.dotfiles`).

 ```bash
 $ rm -r "$HOME"/.dotfiles/dotfiles/.* && rm -r "$HOME"/.dotfiles/config/*